-Students study and travel to eight to ten different countries in western and central Europe for an eight to ten week program.
+Students study and travel to multiple countries in western and central Europe for an eight to ten week program.
 Students earn 16 credits.
-Formal classes are supplemented by study tours, industry and cultural visits, and opportunities to meet with students and industry leaders from host countries such as the United Kingdom, France, Germany, Switzerland, The Netherlands, Austria, and Hungary.
+Formal classes are supplemented by study tours, industry and cultural visits, and opportunities to meet with students and industry leaders from host countries such as the United Kingdom, France, Germany, Switzerland and The Netherlands.
 Countries could change annually depending on the external environment including travel restrictions or schedule of partner institutions.